-Is it safe to order takeout during the pandemic?
+Is it safe to order take-out during the pandemic?

 The biggest concern remains person-to-person contact.
 Contactless delivery, in which the order is left outside the recipient’s door, reduces that risk.

-For takeout, the FDA advises restaurant workers and customers to stay at least 6 feet from others.
+For take-out, the FDA advises restaurant workers and customers to stay at least six feet from others.

 The risk from packaging is “likely very low,” according to the Centers for Disease Control and Prevention.